-London North Eastern Railway (LNER) has become the latest in a series of transport providers to introduce sunflower lanyards for those who have a hidden disability or condition.
+London North Eastern Railway (LNER) became the latest in a series of transport providers to introduce sunflower lanyards for those who have a hidden disability or condition back in April 2019.
 The bright green sunflower print lanyard is fast becoming the symbol of hidden disabilities in the UK.

 LNER have also introduced Sunflower ambassadors along their route between London, Yorkshire, North East England and Scotland.
 Volunteers from around the business will be trained on how to best help customers with hidden disabilities.